CenterEdge/Yardarm/src/Yardarm.Client/README.md

 ensuring that the C# code compiles.
 We can also run unit tests against the classes to ensure correct behavior.

-All members in this project **must** be `internal` members or be in `$rootnamespace$`.
-This avoids naming conflicts if a consumer is using more than one generated SDK in their project.
+All members in this project **must** be `internal` members or be in `RootNamespace`.
+This avoids naming conflicts if a consumer is using more than one generated SDK in their project. `RootNamespace` will be rewritten to the namespace of the generated SDK.